 Genomic DNA Sequencing.
-Fifteen strains were chosen for full genomic sequencing based on the number of pathogens towards which the strain was inhibitory, the strength of the inhibitory activity, and uniqueness of the strain compared to the other top-performing strains (Table 2).
-We now have an agreement with GeneWiz for the sequencing of these strains and can begin preparing the genomic DNA.
-Sequence data is expected by late March, prior to the start of our proposed Phase 2 project.
+Eleven strains were chosen for full genomic sequencing based on the number of pathogens towards which the strain was inhibitory, the strength of the inhibitory activity, and uniqueness of the strain compared to the other top-performing strains (Table 2).
+We prepared genomic DNA and sent the samples to GeneWiz for sequencing.
+Sequence data analysis was performed in our "Phase 2" grant that had funding allocated to a bioinformatics postdoctoral researcher.

-KEYWORDS, ABSTRACT AND EXECUTIVE SUMMARY
+EXECUTIVE SUMMARY